-- Some pathogens spread through sexual contact.
+- Some pathogens spread through food or water.
+When harmful bacteria contaminate food, they cause foodborne illness, commonly called food poisoning.
+An example of a pathogen that spreads through water is the protozoan named Giardia lamblia, described in Table 7.1.
+It causes a disease called giardiasis. - Some pathogens spread through sexual contact.
 In the U.S., the pathogen most commonly spread this way is HPV, or human papillomavirus.
 It may cause genital warts and certain types of cancer.
 A vaccine can prevent the spread of this pathogen. - Many pathogens spread by droplets in the air.
-Droplets are released when a person coughs or sneezes, as you can see in Figure 11.3.
+Droplets are released when a person coughs or sneezes, as you can see in Figure 7.2.
 The droplets may be loaded with pathogens.
 Other people may get sick if they breathe in the pathogens on the droplets.
 Viruses that cause colds and flu can spread this way. - Other pathogens spread when they are deposited on objects or surfaces.
 The fungus that causes athlete's food spreads this way.
 For example, you might pick up the fungus from the floor of a public shower.
 You can also pick up viruses for colds and flu from doorknobs and other commonly touched surfaces. - Still other pathogens are spread by vectors.
 A vector is an organism that carries pathogens from one person or animal to another.
 Most vectors are insects such as ticks or mosquitoes.
 They pick up pathogens when they bite an infected animal and then transmit the pathogens to the next animal they bite.
 Ticks spread the bacteria that cause Lyme disease.
 Mosquitoes spread the protozoa that cause malaria.